Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Introduction

 To answer these questions, this work proposes a methodological framework that (i) derives congestion events and their characteristics from scenario-based time-series simulations, (ii) evaluates \ac{SE} accuracy and the detectability of thermal and voltage limits as a function of measurement concepts, and (iii) derives quantitative requirements for measurement infrastructure and monitoring with direct implications for current German regulations.

-The main contributions of this work are: \begin{enumerate} \item A systematic coupling of three German energy transition pathways (2025--2045) to feeder-level time-series simulations across three equipment quality levels, quantifying the onset, frequency, and severity of transformer overloading and voltage-band violations in representative rural and urban \ac{LV} reference networks. \item An accuracy assessment of \ac{BC-Mod} \ac{WLS} \ac{SE} under three \ac{VDEFNN} measurement constellations and varying \ac{SMGW} penetration across all equipment levels, showing that a single transformer measurement reduces voltage estimation errors by a factor of 3 to 24 compared to smart-meter-only configurations. \item The finding that congestion in the evaluated radial \ac{LV} networks is caused exclusively by transformer overloading and voltage-band violations, not by line overloading.
-Under K2 and K1, transformer loading is directly measured, making voltage estimation the operationally relevant contribution of the \ac{SE}.
-The \ac{VDEFNN} voltage target is met in urban networks under poor and medium equipment without customer-side sensors. \item Regulatory recommendations including prioritized transformer instrumentation, risk-based \ac{SMGW} densification, and extension of the \ac{VDEFNN} quality framework to cover the congestion mechanisms that actually occur in radial \ac{LV} networks. \end{enumerate}
+The main contributions of this work are: \begin{enumerate} \item Coupling of the German energy transition pathway (2025--2045) to time-series simulations across three equipment quality levels, showing that equipment quality governs congestion onset and severity in rural and urban \ac{LV} reference networks. \item Accuracy assessment of \ac{BC-Mod} \ac{WLS} \ac{SE} under three \ac{VDEFNN} measurement constellations, showing that the measurement constellation, not smart-meter penetration, governs \ac{SE} accuracy: a single transformer measurement reduces median voltage errors by an order of magnitude compared to smart-meter-only configurations, regardless of penetration. \item Evidence that congestion is caused exclusively by transformer overloading and voltage-band violations, making voltage estimation the operationally relevant \ac{SE} contribution.
+The \ac{VDEFNN} voltage target ($f_V^{p99} \leq 2\,\%$) is met by K2 in urban networks. \item Regulatory recommendations: prioritized transformer instrumentation, risk-based \ac{SMGW} densification, and alignment of \ac{VDEFNN} detection metrics with congestion-relevant voltage thresholds. \end{enumerate}